 Commission on Higher Education.
-The bill tasks the commission with determining what, if any, financial incentives are needed by institutions of higher learning to design programs to prepare and credential computer science teachers.
+The amended bill tasks the commission with determining what, if any, financial incentives are needed by institutions of higher learning to design programs to prepare and credential computer science teachers.
 These activities are conducted in the normal course of the commission's activities.
-Therefore, this bill will have no expenditure impact on the agency.
+Therefore, the amended bill will have no expenditure impact on the agency.